MoolahModding/site/docs/modding-basics/texture-replacement/index.md

 ![Mod Folder](assets/repak-1.png)

 Hold shift and right click where repak.exe is, click on `Open PowerShell window here`.
 You will see a window popup.
-To pack your mod type the following command:
+To pack your mod execute the following command:
 ```ps
  ./repak pack ModName
 ```